Frederik Jacobus Johannes Buytendijk

 In his younger years, acquaintance with Max Scheler, Hans Driesch and Helmuth Plessner (with whom he became friends) had a considerable influence on Buytendijk.
-He corresponded with many great philosophers, such as Binswanger, Guardini, Merleau-Ponty and with Sartre and Simone de Beauvoir.
-[2] Frederik (Frits) Buytendijk got his inspiration and method from different sources: the experiences he had since 1918 as an animal psychologist, and after the Second World War as a human psychologist, and from phenomenology, the doctrine that makes the phenomena speak for themselves.
+He corresponded with many great philosophers, such as Binswanger, Guardini, Merleau-Ponty, Sartre and de Beauvoir.
+Buytendijk got his inspiration and method from different sources: the experiences he had since 1918 as an animal psychologist, and after the Second World War as a human psychologist, and from phenomenology, the doctrine that makes the phenomena speak for themselves.
 In his General Theory of Human Posture and Movement (1949), Buytendijk succeeded in emphasizing a combination of body and mind.

+He supported the ideas of Montessori education.

-In 1937 the originally reformed Buytendijk became a Catholic.
+In 1937 the originally reformed Buytendijk became a Catholic; his motto became “Consider to the lilies of the field” (Matthew 6:28, Luke, 12:27).

+During WWII, he spoke against racism and was interned in Haaren from July to October 1942.

 He was, among other things, chairman of the Catholic Association for Mental Health and from the end of the 1950s he was editor-in-chief of the Aula series, the popular scientific paperback series of publishing house Het Spectrum.
-He has published numerous books and articles, such as De Vrouw in 1951.
+He published numerous books and articles, such as De Vrouw in 1951.

+Family

+In 1919 he married Henriëtte Wilhelmina van Bemmel; they had four children.